Utah Admin. Code R590-148-24 - Premium Rate Schedule Increases

 (e) sufficient information for review of the

-premium rate schedule increase by the commissioner.
+premium rate schedule increase.

-(3) All premium rate schedule increases shall
+(3) A premium rate schedule increase shall be

-be determined in accordance with the following requirements:
+determined using the following requirements:

-(a) exceptional increases shall provide that
+(a) an exceptional increase shall provide

-(b) premium rate schedule increases shall be
+(b) a premium rate schedule increase shall be

 calculated such that the sum of the accumulated value of incurred claims,